-If you live off-campus, your financial need is calculated exactly the same way as if you lived on-campus.
+If you live off-campus in Ithaca, your financial need is calculated exactly the same way as if you lived on-campus.
 The major difference is that the bursar will not charge you for your housing expenses and your cost of attendance will be different.
 You will need to pay your housing expenses directly to your landlord, as outlined in your lease.

 If your financial aid credits exceed your charges, you will receive a refund from the Office of the Bursar to assist you with off-campus living expenses.
 On the other hand, if your bursar charges exceed the financial aid credits, your family contribution will be used to pay off the Bursar charges, Cornell Card charges, and off-campus living expenses.

 We encourage students who are living off-campus to create and stick to a budget for aid and expenses during the year by using this living off-campus budget worksheet.

 What to consider when choosing to live off-campus:

 - Financial aid is calculated using the housing costs for an on-campus double room.
 If you are living off-campus, look for housing that costs less for 12 months than an on-campus double room.